kitnil/awesome/README.md

 ## Objective-C

+- [adblockfast](https://github.com/rocketshipapps/adblockfast) - Adblock Fast is a new, faster ad blocker for Android, iOS, Chrome, and Opera.
 - [LiveReload](https://github.com/livereload/LiveReload) - LiveReload.app for Mac and Windows.
 See “develop” branch for the latest Windows release and LiveReload 3 progress.
 (NOTE: renamed from LiveReload2.)

 ## Objective-C++